samwell-ho/openpgp-ca/doc/src/tradeoffs.md

 If this scenario is an unacceptable risk, OpenPGP CA can be run on an airgapped ("offline") system.

-- is the CA key password protected?
-- or the DB?
+The OpenPGP CA database itself is not encrypted or otherwise protected, and the CA key is not currently password protected.
+This means that the database file needs to be protected appropriately (e.g. stored on removable encrypted storage).

 ## Should my organization use the centralized or decentralized workflows?